-- Train those answering calls from the general public to recognize calls that are reporting fraud or abuse and direct them appropriately to ensure that reports of instances of fraud or abuse by outside parties receive the appropriate disposition even when they are not made through the mechanism established for that purpose.
+- Train those answering calls from the general public to recognize calls that are reporting fraud, waste or abuse, etc. and direct them appropriately to ensure that reports of instances of fraud, waste or abuse, etc. by outside parties receive the appropriate confidentiality and disposition as allowed by law even when they are not made through the mechanism established for that purpose.

-- Make internal auditors (or their equivalent) responsible for the mechanisms used to report instances of potential fraud or abuse and questionable accounting or auditing practices.
-Emphasize that they should take whatever steps are necessary to satisfy themselves that a given complaint is without merit before disposing of it.
+- Make internal auditors (or their equivalent) responsible for the mechanisms used to report instances of potential fraud, waste or abuse, etc. Emphasize that they should take whatever steps are necessary to satisfy themselves that a given complaint is without merit before disposing of it.
 Further, they also should document the disposition of each complaint received so it can be reviewed by the audit committee.

-- Have the audit committee, as part of its evaluation of the governments internal control framework, examine the documentation of how complaints were handled to satisfy itself that the mechanisms for reporting instances of potential fraud or abuse, and questionable accounting or auditing practices are in place and working satisfactorily.
+- Have the audit committee, as part of its evaluation of the government’s internal control framework, examine the documentation of how complaints were handled to satisfy itself that the mechanisms for reporting instances of potential fraud, waste or abuse, etc. are in place and working satisfactorily.

 This best practice was previously titled Encouraging and Facilitating the Reporting of Fraud and Questionable Accounting and Auditing Practices.